 Fida is a Finnish missions and development organization, currently working in almost 50 countries.
 Our aim is to bring hope and a future to the poorest of the poor.
 In particular, we are working to improve the rights of vulnerable children.

-Our projects impact the lives of approximately two million people each year.
+Our projects impact the lives of almost three million people each year.

 Our work in missions, development cooperation and humanitarian aid stems from Christian values.
 We cooperate with Pentecostal churches and NGOs, supporting our partners to work for the benefit of their own communities.

 Fida in Finland

 There are approximately 170 workers commissioned and sent overseas by the Pentecostal Churches of Finland in conjunction with Fida.
 Most of them work in church ministries and education.